microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     )
 ```
 DMF calls this callback for every instantiated Module when the Client
-Driver receives the **EvtQueueIoRead** callback if the Module supports
+Driver receives the **EvtQueueIoWrite** callback if the Module supports
 this callback.
 The Module supports this callback when it needs to
 provide support for a Write operation.